Skip to content

 ConfigurationLayered YAML files, ${ENV_VAR} substitution, --config flag ordering

-Module 2: Backstage Plugins and Extensions - Build your first frontend and backend plugin, understand the plugin API system, and learn how Backstage’s dependency injection works.
+Module 2: Backstage Plugins and Extensions - Build your first frontend and backend plugin, understand the powerful plugin API system, and learn exactly how Backstage’s sophisticated dependency injection framework connects isolated components at runtime.